-We have feelings like non-autistic people do.

-We have thoughts like non-autistic people do.

-We have wants like non-autistic people do.

-We have needs like non-autistic people do.

-We have dreams like non-autistic people do.

-Our lives are different from non-autistic people's lives.
+We have feelings, thoughts, wants, needs, and dreams, just like nonautistic people do.
+Our lives are different from non-autistic people's lives, and that's okay.

-That's okay.

 Our lives are still important.
 People should care about our lives.
 Our lives are worth living.

 We have trouble with things non-autistic people don't.

-But we are still humans.
+But we are still humans and we still have rights.

-We have rights.

 Autism is not a reason to hurt us.
 It is not a reason to put us into bad services.